ifeanyi94/marketing_causal_project/README.md

 Title:
-“Causal Impact of Marketing Campaigns Using Bayesian Inference with Python ML models, R, and AWS”
+“Causal Impact of Marketing Campaigns Using Bayesian Inference with Python ML models, R, and AWS”.

 # 1. Project Overview